 Trade and other receivables are measured at initial recognition at fair value, and are subsequently measured at amortised cost using the effective interest rate method.
 Appropriate allowances for estimated irrecoverable amounts are recognised in profit or loss when there is objective evidence that the asset is impaired.
 The allowance recognised is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows discounted at the effective interest rate computed at initial recognition.

 (I) Investments held for trading

-Investments held for trading, which from time to time may include derivatives, including traded options and warrants traded on an exchange, are measured at market value.
+Investments held for trading, are measured at market value.

 (m) Cash and cash equivalents